 - hyper-weight

-Down the line, most people with metabolic syndrome will end up with serious conditions such as heart disease (including heart attack and stroke), type 2 diabetes, chronic kidney disease, cancer, or a neurodegenerative disorder.
+Down the line, most people with metabolic syndrome will end up with serious conditions such as heart disease (including heart attack and stroke), type 2 diabetes, chronic kidney disease, cancer, or dementia.

 Metabolic health depends on a number of things.
 These include genetics, exercise status, a variety of different hormones, muscle mass, and body fat levels (particularly the amount of visceral adiposity).
 These factors can tilt metabolism towards a more healthy or a less healthy state.